Maya-Tea/calculator/README.md

 $yarn
 $yarn start

+I used create react app..
+All the logic is in src/components/calculator.js

 TO USE
 enter negative numbers, decimals, parenthesis and any of the operations shown on the calculator using the calculator buttons or the input field and your keyboard.